darewreck54/redfin/readme.md

 A runnable jar is provided to execute the application.
 There is no need to build it.

+If you do want to build it, I used Eclipse IDE.
+1) Create a new project and make root set to the root of the repo.
+2) Right click the project -> Properties -> Java Build Path -> Libraries -> Add Jars and select the three jars located in /libs
+3) Within eclipse, you can run the java application directly from there.

 **To run the application**

 A runnable jar was created from the project.
 To run the application, go to the root of the directory and locate "ShowOpenFoodTrucks.jar".